Ethan-CS/ResearchNotes/2024/08/202408022045 ALGOWIN Rejection.md

  + The same applies to theorems such as Theorem 4:
    "Consider a PathContainable instance for CFire, composed of a rooted tree..."
    "Then, its cost function assigns..."

+*Working on this as I go through.*

 - Please use \emph in definitions to introduce new terms.

+*Working on this as go through.*

 - You use the variable T in at least 3 different ways: as a tree, as an
  interval in Def.
 2, and as a time step later on.
 Please avoid this mixing.
  + In Definition 2, T seems unnecessary, as you could use [0, |sigma|] directly
  (and define it in the prelims to mean just the integers).

+ *Absolutely right should change.*

 - In Def.
 2, you could define Fraktur S as the current co-domain of the
  functions S_{I, sigma}, and define those as going to Fraktur S. So,